-E-ELT - The European Extremely Large Telescope, the world's largest optical/near-infrared telescope, with a diameter of 42 m, to be built by ESO.
-First light is foreseen for 2018.
+E-ELT - The European Extremely Large Telescope, the world's largest optical/near-infrared telescope, with a diameter of ~40 m, to be built by ESO.
+First light is foreseen early in the next decade.

 ESO - The European Southern Observatory, the foremost intergovernmental astronomy organisation in Europe and the world's most productive astronomical observatory.
 ESO provides state-of-the-art research facilities to astronomers and is supported by Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Portugal, Spain, Sweden, Switzerland and the United Kingdom.